 Solo Xtreme Book 3

-As I played through the pieces in Solo Xtreme Book 3, Mrs. Eales came into the studio to enquire what the music was, and say how much she was enjoying it (a rare occurrence when I am reviewing!).
+As I played through the pieces in Solo Xtreme Book 3, Mrs. Eales came into the studio to enquire what the music was, and to say how much she was enjoying it (a rare occurrence when I am reviewing!).
 Such is the appeal of these pieces …

 As previously mentioned, all nine pieces this time are piano solos.
 While they would be enjoyable and accessible to players prior to Grade 2 level, they continue many of the tricks from the previous books, with hand-crossing a-plenty, and lots of geographical exploration of the instrument.